 - There are ongoing domestic and international conflicts

-Let’s pray that God would extend his mercy and kindness to the Afghan people and that the believers who are there would endure in these difficult days.
+Let’s pray that God would extend his mercy and kindness to the Afghan people.
+That the believers who are there would endure in these difficult days.
 To find out more, see the Afghanistan country profile on Stratus.

 See Josh Manley’s article titled “Afghan Pastors Ask for Prayer” for similar prayer suggestions and requests from pastors in the region.

-To give directly to efforts among our Urgent workers in Afghanistan, go HERE to learn more or give below.
+To give directly to efforts among our Urgent workers in Afghanistan.